mirshalak/The-Satkona-Project/README.md

 EDIT 16/12/2024:-

-I have just changed the license of this repository and all files, from Apache 2.0 to ISC.
-My initial choice of the Apache 2.0 license was driven by concerns about ensuring the long-term availability of this code.
+I have changed the license of this repository and all its files from Apache 2.0 to ISC.

+My initial choice of the Apache 2.0 license was motivated by concerns about ensuring the long-term availability of this code.
 However, I have always aspired to use a simpler, BSD-compatible license that aligns with the principles of open collaboration and unrestricted use.

-More than that, however, the decision to choose the ISC license is considered irreducibly deontological; I am doing it simply because I believe it is right, regardless of the consequences.
-The Hexgate System in particular, being made purely of numbers as it is, is rightfully the property of the infinite Universe.
+The decision to switch to the ISC license is grounded in ethical considerations.
+I believe in the simplicity and freedom that permissive licensing provides, and I no longer feel the need for additional legal safeguards against hypothetical risks.

+As Theo de Raadt once said, "there is no right to avoid being sued," and I accept this reality.
+More importantly, I have chosen the ISC license because it is, in my view, the right thing to do, regardless of the consequences.

+This change reinforces my commitment to making this code freely available for any purpose, in the true spirit of open source.
+The Hexgate System, composed entirely of numbers, is dedicated as a gift to the infinite Universe, whose order it reflects and serves.

 This is the repository of The Satkona Project.